Multi-LayerCaching

 Configurable Rules

 Fine-tune what gets cached and for how long.
-Exclude specific paths or set custom TTLs per content type.
+Exclude specific paths from caching as needed.

 How It Works